thereferences/systems/docs/source/index.rst

    The word _business_ indicates that the focus is not research.

-**These pages** complement an in-development online *project details capture hub*.
+**These pages** complement an in-development online *project details hub*.
 The hub's focus is business machine learning projects, and its aim is the simplification of requirements elicitation; it has sets of questions pertinent to machine learning dependent projects.
 An external partner is developing the online hub, which will be a component of the Scottish Artificial Intelligence Register platform.

-In future, we hope the *project details capture hub* will reduce the likelihood that a project will fail; will aid successful deployments of machine learning solutions within
+In future, we hope the *project details hub* will reduce the likelihood that a project will fail; will aid successful deployments of machine learning solutions within

 * Applications that directly or indirectly serve the public.